zeeshandildar-lm/General/Tmux_Guide.md

 As you can see from the output, there are two running Tmux sessions.
 For example, to attach to session 0, you would type:
 `tmux attach-session -t 0`
+# Kill Tmux Session
+When you're done and no longer required a Tmux session, you can kill it at any time with command:
+`tmux kill-session -t session_name`
 # Working with Tmux Windows and Panes
 When you start a new Tmux session, by default, it creates a single window with a shell in it.
 To create a new window with shell type